gcalderone/Gnuplot.jl/docs/src/options.md

     return :(
         using Gnuplot;

-        # Uncomment the following if you don't have the gnuplot
+        # Uncomment following to true if you don't have the gnuplot
-        # executable installed on your platform
+        # executable installed on your platform:
         #Gnuplot.options.dry = true;

         # Uncomment the following and set the proper path if the